famished-tiger/Rley/README.md

 ## A whirlwind tour of Rley
 The purpose of this section is show how to create a parser for a minimalistic English language subset.
-The tour is organized into the following steps:
+The tour is organized as follows:
 1. [Defining the language grammar](#defining-the-language-grammar)
 2. [Creating a lexicon](#creating-a-lexicon)
 3. [Creating a tokenizer](#creating-a-tokenizer)